 Even if you don’t believe that it relieves headaches, pulls toxins from your body, or fixes pms, you still have the great benefits of cleansing your mouth, reducing plaques, whitening your teeth, curing bad breath, and placing a protective layer over your teeth.

-I will discuss remineralizing your teeth later on, but for now, know that a lot of oils will also build your teeth up and even help them heal by giving your body the minerals that it lacks in our present day diet so that your teeth, like other bones in your body, can begin to repair themselves.
+You can learn more about remineralizing your teeth as well, but know that a lot of oils will also build your teeth up and even help them heal by giving your body the minerals that it lacks in our present day diet so that your teeth, like other bones in your body, can begin to repair themselves.

 How Do You Oil Pull?